fmelipin/Stealth-Shellcode-Runner/README.md

 - Sets memory protection to `RX` using `NtProtectVirtualMemory`
 - Launches a thread using `NtCreateThreadEx` (indirect syscall)

-✅ All syscalls are performed using dynamically allocated stubs copied directly from `ntdll.dll`, bypassing userland hooks from AV/EDR.
+✅ All syscalls are performed using dynamically allocated stubs from `ntdll.dll`, bypassing userland API hooks from AV/EDR.

-✅ PPID spoofing support can be added for stealthier process lineage.
+❌ **PPID Spoofing is not implemented in this version**, although the use of `STARTUPINFOEX` structure means it could be added in the future.

 ---